bioboot/cmi_pb_labclass/lab_sheet/lab_sheet.md

 <div class='q_box'>

-- **Q4.** How may aP and wP infancy vaccinated subjects are in the dataset?
+- **Q4.** How many aP and wP infancy vaccinated subjects are in the dataset?

 <div class='solution'><button>Solution</button>

+For these types of questions we can use our old friend the **table()** function, which will *tabulate* the number of unique entries for us:

 ```r